Ian-mccallum/nicsmarketing1/README.md

 ---

-**Note**: This is a single-page application designed to convert visitors into qualified leads for Nic's Marketing agency.
+**Note**: This is a single-page application designed to convert visitors into qualified leads for Nics Marketing agency.
 The form submission currently points to a placeholder API endpoint that should be updated with your actual backend service.